DigitalGlobe/mltools/README.rst

 - one or more images;
 - a job.json specifying the parameters of the MLA;
 - a train.geojson containing a collection of features, each feature consisting of (at least) a geometry, a class and a unique image identifier;
-- a target.geojson containing a collection of geometries, each feature consisting of (at least) a geometry, a class and a unique image identifier;
+- a target.geojson containing a collection of geometries, each feature consisting of (at least) a geometry, a class and a unique image identifier.

 The output of a MLA is one or more of the following:

 - one or more processed images
-- an output.geojson containing a collection of features, each feature consisting of (at least) a geometry, a class and a unique image identifier;
+- an output.geojson containing a collection of features, each feature consisting of (at least) a geometry, a class and a unique image identifier.

 DevOps